Welcome from Board Chair!

 Mark Loevy-Reyes, Past Chair

-Mark is a parent of Upper Elementary student Talia.
+Mark is a parent of former Hilltop student, Talia.
 He has served on multiple Hilltop Committees.
 Mark has over 20 years of legal experience, including litigating various school and employment related cases (school discrimination involving students and employees).
 Mark is also an educator (he currently teaches education law) and directs Windham County’s Court Diversion program.

 Rich Wolfe, Board Treasurer and Incoming Chair

 Rich is a parent of a Middle School graduate, Greta, and is currently serving on the Hilltop Finance Committee.
 Rich is a graduate of the University of California, Berkeley (B.S.) and has a variety of experience in business operations, finance, and non-profit.
 He is COO of EMCO Gears in Chicago, IL, COO of Jonathan’s Sprouts in Rochester, MA, owner of a Liberty Tax office in Warwick, RI, Executive Director and Treasurer of a non-profit the International Sprout Growers Association, Project Manager of the Narragansett Bay Coyote Study, and Treasurer of The Conservation Agency non-profit.
 Rich and his wife, Katy, moved to Putney from Rhode Island after Katy completed her Masters program at Antioch and took a job at The Putney School.
 They also have a son, Robbie, who attends UVM.